Uploading and Displaying Videos with Next.js

 Upload to Cloudinary

-Cloudinary has a Node.js SDK, which we can utilise to upload the video.
-But somehow we need to receive the video file.
-We'll take a look at the frontend implementation in a moment, but we need to do 3 things in the serverless function:
+Cloudinary has a Node.js SDK we can use for the upload.
+But we also need to receive the video file.
+We’ll look at the frontend in a moment.
+In the serverless function, three things need to happen:

 import cloudinary from 'cloudinary';